-- If you have written material to give that may be useful.
+- Written material may be useful.

-- If the patient 'lacks capacity' under the terms of the The Mental Capacity Act 2005 (enacted 2007), you must act in the best interests of the patient.
+- If the patient 'lacks capacity' under the terms of the the Mental Capacity Act, you must act in the best interests of the patient.
 You must take all factors into account, including the views of carers, persons with lasting powers of attorney, deputies appointed by the court and anyone whom the patient has previously indicated should be consulted about their views.

 Admitting adverse events